antiboredom/videogrep/README.md

 #### `--ngrams [num] / -n [num]`

-Shows common words and phrases from the video.
+Shows common words and phrases from the video or audio.

 ```
 videogrep -i vid.mp4 --ngrams 1